Acupuncture helps regulate hormones, ease menstrual pain, support fertility, and address menopausal symptoms through targeted needle therapy.

 Most patients see meaningful improvement after 8-12 sessions, with initial results often felt within 3-4 treatments.
 Acute conditions like menstrual pain may respond within 2-3 cycles, while chronic hormonal imbalances or fertility support typically require 12-16 sessions.
 Many women benefit from ongoing monthly maintenance aligned with their menstrual cycle.

 Our research database is growing.
-Check back soon for studies on acupuncture for Women's Health.
+Browse the latest acupuncture studies for Women's Health.